FoRTE-Research/FoRTE-FuzzBench/README.md

 This repository contains a collection of benchmarks and seed inputs for easy fuzzing.

-To install and run any benchmark, follow the instructions in its respective `readme` file.
+For instructions on installing and running any benchmark, please refer to its respective `readme` file.

 ## Benchmark Stats